AnjaliYadav-04/PDF_Generator/README.md

 - 📌 A product title and description
 - 📋 A styled features table (Duration, Trainer, Level, Includes)
 - 💰 Price section
-- 🔽 A sample download icon (optional)
+- 🔽 A sample download icon (optional).

 ---